-Otoplasty, or ear surgery in Philadelphia, can be a life-changing option, allowing patients to be free of discomfort and dissatisfaction with their ears.
-At the StarkMD Plastic Surgery and Aesthetic Center, Dr. Stark provides his patients with among the best ear surgery in Philadelphia.
+Otoplasty, or ear surgery, can be a life-changing option, allowing patients to be free of discomfort and dissatisfaction with their ears.
+At the StarkMD Plastic Surgery and Aesthetic Center, Dr. Stark provides his patients with among the best ear surgery.

 What is ear surgery?

 Ear surgery, or otoplasty, is a surgical intervention that shapes and places the ears so they are symmetrically and harmoniously integrated with the overall look of the face and head.
 A wide variety of defects and aesthetic issues of the ear can be corrected with the use of this procedure.

 As double board-certified plastic surgeon, Dr. Stark makes it his highest priority to fully understand his patients’ objectives and carefully explain risks and expected results.
 During your comprehensive consultation with Dr. Stark, he will take time to examine your ears, review your medical history, and develop your customized surgical plan.

 Dr. Stark may use local anesthesia, twilight sedation, or general anesthesia to perform otoplasty.
 This will depend upon the invasiveness of the procedure and the age of the patient.
 Ear surgery does not usually last longer than two to three hours.

 Ear surgery begins with small incisions behind the ears.
 The ear fold normally covers the incisions after recovery, making any scarring nearly undetectable.
 Through these incisions Dr. Stark can trim excess cartilage away.
 He bends and shapes the ear cartilage to the desired configuration.
 He can also pin the ears closer to the head using sutures.